 you are coming

 Background + Training

 I'm an 18-year veteran of the public health and nonprofit sectors before making the shift to running my own coaching and consulting practice.
 I wore many hats from health educator, researcher, trainer, coalition convener to policy advocate.
 I hold a master degree in public health from Columbia University, Mailman School of Public Health and a Bachelor of Arts in Environmental Analysis and Design from the University of California, Irvine.
 I received certifications in health and life coaching, Transformational Coaching Method, and Coach Mastery from the Health Coach Institute (HCI).
-I am a Certified Pranic Healer (Level II) as well as an energy practitioner trained in Usui/Holy Fire® II Reiki I & II, holographic sound healing levels I & II from the Institute of Holographic Sound Healing & Inner Balance, as well as pranic healing level III from The Center for Pranic Healing.
+I am a Certified Pranic Healer (Level II) as well as an energy practitioner trained in Usui/Holy Fire® II Reiki I & II, holographic sound healing levels I & II from the Institute of Holographic Sound Healing & Inner Balance, as well pranic healing in which I am an Associate Certified Pranic Healer.
 Currently, I am enrolled in advanced training on the Transformational Coaching Method at HCI and the Certified Pranic Healing Program at the Center for Pranic Healing.
 To learn more, please connect with me on LinkedIn.